eigenhombre/eigenhombre.github.com/_posts/2013-04-20-introduction-to-context-managers.md

 {% endhighlight %}

 In each case a bit of boilerplate is eliminated, and the "context" of the file or the lock is acquired, used, and released cleanly.
 The cool thing about context managers, however, is that you can easily make your own.
-The simplest way is with the `contextlib` library.
-Here is a context manager which you could use to time our threads-vs-processes testing, above:
+Though there is a class-based way involving `__enter__` and `__exit__` special methods, the simplest way is using the `contextlib` library.
+Here is a context manager which you could use to time our [threads-vs-processes testing](/2013/04/19/processes-vs-threads-for-testing/), discussed
+previously:

 {% highlight python %}